 6. Now it’s time to hem your tablecloth.
 There are several different ways to stitch the hem, but a double-fold hem usually works best for tablecloths.

 a.
-On a flat surface, flip your tablecloth upside down so you are looking at the back of it.
+On a flat surface, flip your tablecloth upside down, so you are looking at the back of it.

 b.
 On the edges, you’ll make two folds.
 For a one-inch hem, this means you’ll fold the edges up half an inch, and then you’ll perform the second fold of half an inch.
 This covers any ragged edges inside the folds.
-Pin at regular intervals as you go to hold these folds in place, all the way around or on each length and width.
+Pin at regular intervals as you hold these folds in place, all the way around or on each length and width.

 7. For circular and oval tablecloths, your hem may work better with a single fold, as this will cause less puckering as you sew around instead of straight.
 When completed, you’ll want to trim any uneven or ragged edges left above the stitching.

 8. Once the sewing is completed, you’ll want to iron your tablecloth to ensure the edges that are now hemmed are sharply creased, and that you haven’t left wrinkles in the material through handling.
 Your tablecloth is ready for use!